DeepShift: Towards Multiplication-Less Neural Networks: Introduction

 \section{Introduction}

-Deep Neural Networks are increasingly being targeted for mobile and IoT applications.
+Reducing the energy consumption, time latency, and memory requirements of deep neural networks for both inference and training are two requirements researchers are trying to achieve.
+For inference, deep neural networks are increasingly being targeted for mobile and IoT applications.
 Devices at the edge have a lower power and price budget as well as constrained memory size.
-Moreover, the amount of communication between memory and compute also has a major role in the power requirements of a CNN.
-Moreover, if communication between device and cloud become necessary (e.g. in case of model updates etc), model size could affect the connectivity costs.
-Therefore, for mobile / IoT inference applications, model optimization, size reduction, faster inference and lower power consumption are key areas of research.
+Moreover, the amount of communication between different levels of memory in computing platforms also has a major role in the power requirements of a CNN.
+If communication between device and cloud becomes necessary (e.g. in case of model updates etc), model size could affect the connectivity costs.
+Therefore, for mobile / IoT inference applications, model optimization, size reduction, faster inference, and lower power consumption are key areas of research.

+For training, the energy required to train an average deep learning model on GPU servers is equivalent to using fossil fuel releasing around 78,000 pounds of carbon, which is more than half of a car's output during its lifetime \cite{Strubell2019EnergyAP}.
+According to a report by OpenAI \cite{AIandCompute}, the computation power required to train the largest neural network models doubles every 3.4 months, with an increase of 300,000$\times$ since 2012.
+Moreover, training on edge devices, e.g., in limited scenarios (including online learning, model adaptation, one/few-shot learning), is a growing field \cite{dhar2019ondevice,Tsukada_2020}.
+Therefore, for both cloud/server and edge / mobile applications, reducing energy and time consumption of training is required.

+Several approaches are being considered to address those needs and as such these efforts can be divided into a few categories.
+One approach is to design efficient models from the ground up resulting in novel network architectures that are more efficient to train and infer \cite{Iandola2017}.
+However, that proves to be a task requiring a lot of training resources to explore multiple variants of architectures to find the best fit.
+Another approach is to start with a big model initially and prune it \cite{frankle2018lottery, Elkerdawy_2019,li2020group, liu2019metapruning, 10.1007/978-3-030-58598-3_36}. \ifdefined\arxiv Pruning can be done by zeroing out individual parameters in model layers to reduce multiply-and-accumulate (MAC) operations (weight pruning) \cite{frankle2018lottery} or by removing whole blocks of parameters in convolutional layers (filter pruning) \cite{Elkerdawy_2019}. \fi

+Although pruning increases the efficiency for inference, it does not increase the efficiency of training as it requires training larger models from the start.
+Another large category of techniques to accelerate inference and/or training is quantization, which this paper falls under.